innogames/slack-bot/readme.md

   temperature: 0.8
 ```

+It also possible to use the function in the templates (like in custom commands or crons).

+`{{ openai "Say some short welcome words to @Jon_Doe"}}` would print something like `Hello Jon, welcome!
+How can I assist you today?`

 ## Quiz command
 If you need a small break and want to play a little quiz game, you can do so by calling this command.
 No more than 50 questions are allowed.